vgcharan/Advanced-NLP-Workshop-2025/README.md

 - `references.md` — curated resources and reading list

 ## Acknowledgements
-The complete Retrieval-Augmented Generation (RAG) implementation demonstrated during the workshop was authored by **[V.Agam](https://github.com/v-agam)** and is available at:
+The Retrieval Augmented Generation (RAG) implementation demonstrated during the workshop was authored by **[V.Agam](https://github.com/v-agam)** and is available at:
 - [RAG Implementation Repository](https://github.com/v-agam/agro_homeopathy_app)

-Full credit goes to **V.Agam**.
+All credit for the RAG code goes to **V.Agam**.
 This link is provided for participant exploration and further study.

 ## License